Self-Build Zone 10-Year Structural Warranty

 Why do I need a Structural Warranty?

-Apart from the peace of mind you gain by having the Build-Zone Structural Warranty, most lenders will probably require a warranty as part of their lending criteria.
-It’s also useful if your circumstances change and you need to sell the property in the next 10 years, as you will likely find that your prospective purchaser’s lender will require a Structural Warranty on the property before releasing any money.
+Apart from the peace of mind you gain by having the Build-Zone Structural Warranty, most lenders will probably require a building warranty as part of their lending criteria.
+It’s also useful if your circumstances change and you need to sell the property in the next 10 years, as you will likely find that your prospective purchaser’s lender will require a 10 year Structural Warranty on the property before releasing any money.

 Summary of Cover